ivy-llc/ivy/docs/partial_source/deep_dive/2_superset_behaviour.rst

 and
 `torch.cat <https://pytorch.org/docs/stable/generated/torch.cat.html>`_,
-we of course do not want to add both of the arguments :code:`axis` and :code:`dim` to :code:`ivy.concat`, as these both represent exactly the same thing: the dimemsion/axis along which to concatenate.
+we of course do not want to add both of the arguments :code:`axis` and :code:`dim` to :func:`ivy.concat`, as these both represent exactly the same thing: the dimemsion/axis along which to concatenate.
 In this case, the argument is `covered <https://data-apis.org/array-api/latest/API_specification/generated/signatures.manipulation_functions.concat.html>`_ in the `Array API Standard`_ and so we opt for :code:`axis`.
 In cases where there are